JongseobBaek/inet/doc/src/users-guide/ch-mobility.rst

 The :ned:`TurtleMobility` module can be parametrized by a script file containing LOGO-style movement commands in XML format.
-The content of the XML file should conform to the DTD in the :filename:`TurtleMobility.dtd` file in the source tree.
+The content of the XML file should conform to the DTD in the :file:`TurtleMobility.dtd` file in the source tree.

 The file contains ``movement`` elements, each describing a trajectory.
 The ``id`` attribute of the ``movement`` element can